tiagofrepereira2012/xbob.spkrec/README.rst

 In any case, results of these experiments will directly be comparable when the same database is employed.

-`xbob.speaker_recognition`_ is adapted to run speaker verification/recognition experiments with the SGE grid infrastructure at Idiap.
+`xbob.spkrec`_ is adapted to run speaker verification/recognition experiments with the SGE grid infrastructure at Idiap.

 If you use this package and/or its results, please cite the following